HeyGen x Make | Build advanced AI video automation workflows

 HeyGen as a module inside your system

-Other automation tools treat HeyGen as a destination – the last step in a simple chain.
+Other automation tools treat HeyGen as a destination—the last step in a simple chain.
 Make treats it as a component inside a living system.
-You can route data into HeyGen from any trigger, apply conditional logic to decide which video to create, run HeyGen across every row of a dataset using an Iterator, aggregate the results, and branch what happens next based on whether the video succeeded or failed.
+You can route data into HeyGen from any trigger, apply conditional logic to determine which video to make, run HeyGen across every row of a dataset using an Iterator, aggregate the results, and branch what happens next based on whether the video succeeded or failed.

 That's the Make difference.
 Not just "when X happens, create a video."
 But "when X happens, check Y, if condition Z is met, iterate over records, create videos with different templates per segment, handle errors on branch A, and route completed links to branch B." A system, not a shortcut.